-After university, not wanting to practise Law – my first degree subject – I went to California, and stayed there for several years, living first in San Francisco and later in Los Angeles.
+After university, not wanting to practise Law – the subject of my first degree – I went to California, and stayed there for several years, living first in San Francisco and later in Los Angeles.
 While there, I met a wide variety of interesting people whom I felt would be great in a novel, but making new friends and having a brilliant time, going to fascinating places and doing a wide variety of jobs, was not conducive to settling down to write a novel, and my career as an author was still very much in the future.

 On my return to England, I studied for an English degree and then started teaching at a secondary school.
 Not long after that, I met the man who became my husband.

 Teaching a subject that made huge demands in terms of preparation and marking, and with two lively sons a year apart in age, and a husband with a demanding job, it meant that although I loved writing, I couldn’t begin to think about writing a novel.
 Instead, I contented myself by writing voluminous letters.
 Looking back, I feel quite sorry for my friends, receiving such lengthy tomes from me in the middle of their busy days!